Are you looking for activities that can add meaning to your life?

 The Giver gets the benefit too

 Service activities like this not only help the beneficiaries, it also helps many people at many levels.
 Let me take you through a few steps we went thru.
 Notice how givers get the benefits too.

-- Organizing the event: A group of youth and sports board team members of Shia Imami Muslim community worked together to organize the event, educate and motivate, register, distribute shirts, etc. Working together to organize the event helps develop each member’s skill of teamwork and leadership.
+A group of youth and sports board team members of Shia Imami Muslim community worked together to organize the event, educate, motivate, register, distribute shirts, etc. Working together to organize the event helps develop each member’s skill of teamwork and leadership.

-- Staff showed us different roles and the group divided into subgroups to label, unpack, fill smaller packets for individual distribution, weigh, stock boxes with 12 packets of 2 lbs. each.
+All the volunteers were divided into groups and subgroups to label, unpack, fill smaller packets for individual distribution, weigh, stock boxes with 12 packets of 2 lbs. each.
 As they worked together, it improved their ability to cooperate, organize and create synergy.

 Did you think packing frozen food early on your day off in the cold environment could be fun and meaningful?
 I didn’t until I volunteered.
 When you give service, the inner satisfaction you get is indescribable.
-It is an act of gratitude for your blessings that you share with fellow human beings.
+It is an act of gratitude and gives you the joy of giving.